when to say no to an opportunity

 The easiest way I've found to identify when to say no, is to ask yourself, "on the other side of completing this project, will I have added something to the world that I felt was missing?"

-If the answer is "no", than for me at least, this project gets me no closer to where I truly want to be.
 If the answer is "yes", I ask one more question - "Does its addition to the world come with the ability to say something I want to say?"
 If the answer is "no", I've probably just found an idea better off in someone else's hands.

 It is incredibly privileged to be able to say no in the first place, and I recognize that.
 But I hope to inspire the idea that you have the ability to say yes, to yourself, every day.
 Donating just a bit more time after a day of working on "no" stuff to feed the little idea gremlins that scream in your head all the time.